neilbaldwin/VOLDRED/Readme.md

 >Because of this there is an annoying *quirk* where you're able to drag your touch/mouse pointer outside of the window when dragging and it will stop moving the window and touch/press the control that's directly under where your finger/mouse left the window.
 I haven't figured out a way to fix it so my advice to you is thus: don't try to drag the window around really quickly and be deliberate about where you tap-and-drag to reduce the risk of the "pop out" bug.

 >[!note]
->If the keyboard window is open and you switch to the SETTING tab, the window will be closed.
+>If the keyboard window is open and you switch to the SETTING tab, the window will be hidden temporarily until you switch back to one of the six Part tabs.

 ## Loading and Saving Kits